Understanding Your Care Options: Palliative Care vs. Hospice Care

 • Connect you with the right resources and care teams

-The biggest benefit of getting this education is knowing all your options before you’re forced to make a quick decision during a crisis.
+The most significant benefit of learning about these options is knowing your choices before you’re forced to make a quick decision during a crisis.
 When you understand the difference between palliative and hospice care ahead of time, you can make thoughtful choices that truly reflect what’s best for your loved one and your family.

-Many families tell me they wish they had known about palliative care sooner—it could have helped manage symptoms and improve quality of life months or even years earlier.
-Others say understanding when hospice becomes appropriate helped them transition from fighting the illness to focusing on comfort and precious time together.
+Many families tell me they wish they had known about palliative care sooner—it could have helped manage symptoms and improved quality of life months or even years earlier.
+Others say understanding when hospice becomes right helped them change from fighting the illness to focusing on comfort and precious time together.

 You Don’t Have to Face This Alone

-Ready to talk?
-Schedule a 60-minute conversation with Nurse Peter to see how we can support you and your family during this difficult time.
+Schedule a free 60-minute conversation with Nurse Peter to see how we can support you and your family during this difficult time.

 Oh hi there 👋 It’s nice to meet you.